English Chess Federation Child Protection Policy Statement

 - In the rare situations that the concerns are about the child protection person, it is important to refer to the deputy person.
 This may not be appropriate, in which case any member may personally refer direct to Children’s Social Care Services.

 For an academy or similar, in the case that the Safeguarding Lead or Officer is implicated, the head/director/principal should be informed.
-In the case of a head/director/principal being implicated, the supervising board should be informed.
+In the case of a head/director/principal being implicated then the supervising board should be informed.
 In extremely exceptional circumstances it is the duty of the person with the concern to refer under “Whistle Blowing” and contact the LADO (Local Authority Designated Officer, or the police if a crime may have committed.

 - In an emergency, dialling 999 may be the only sensible course of action.